OdayTayeb/Game_Highlighter/README.md

 it is very useful for the streamers who have a lot of long videos as the system can provide them an automatic summary instead of extracting the best moments manually (using video editors or something similar).

-The system can extract special moments from any kind of games but it is more accurate for the third person shooter games.
+The system can extract special moments from any kind of games but it is more accurate when it comes to third person shooter games.

 # The solution provided